Somendratripathi/edav_hnt_nm_sdt/FP_report_v1.md

 ![](FP_report_v1_files/figure-markdown_github/fig4.3.6.5-1.png)

-As for famsup (family support) and romantic (in a romantic relationship), we don't see any difference between two groups.
+As for famsup (family support) and romantic (in a romantic relationship), we don't see any difference in distribution of grades between two groups.

 ``` r
 student_por %>%